 There are three main reasons that make Azure Sentinel stand out, not only from traditional on-premises SIEM systems but also from other cloud-based systems.

-- Azure Sentinel offers data capabilities that other threat analytics platforms just can’t touch.
+- Microsoft Sentinel offers data capabilities that other threat analytics platforms just can’t touch.
 With extensive visibility into an organization’s infrastructure, it can access vast amounts of data across even the largest enterprise.

-- Office 365 ATP, Azure ATP, Microsoft Defender ATP, Microsoft Cloud App Security, Azure Information Protection) can be ingested into Azure Sentinel at no additional cost.
-Click here to learn more about Azure Sentinel pricing.
-You can also check the Azure Pricing Calculator for Azure Sentinel that can automatically select the best deal for you based on your expected consumption.
+- Microsoft 365 ATP, Azure ATP, Microsoft Defender ATP, Microsoft Cloud App Security, Azure Information Protection) can be ingested into Azure Sentinel at no additional cost.
+Click here to learn more about Microsoft Sentinel pricing.
+You can also check the Azure Pricing Calculator for Microsoft Sentinel that can automatically select the best deal for you based on your expected consumption.

 Find out more

-To learn more about cloud-based SIEM solutions and find out how Azure Sentinel can help keep your organization protected, contact Softlanding now.
+To learn more about cloud-based SIEM solutions and find out how Microsoft Sentinel can help keep your organization protected, contact Softlanding now.